squid-cache/squid-cache.github.io/Translations.rst

 === What about the custom ERR_MY_PAGE files I made? ===

 Yes Squid can still present them.
 Even while presenting localized copies of the basic error pages.
-They will only need unique names, so as not to clash with the default pages.

 Your custom templates should for now go into the '''templates/''' directory when using the localization.
+They will need unique names, so as not to clash with the default pages.

 ----
 CategoryFeature